Search: entire dictionary Yokoim headwords English headwords Yokoim pronunciation guide

 noun kawi fish, snakehead gobifish

-noun fishes
+noun fly

 proper name Konmei village